Maria Palama: Club career

-In 2025, she signed for Budapest Honvéd.
+In the summer of 2025, she signed for Budapest Honvéd.
+She made her debut on 5 April 2026 against Újpest after returning from a year-long injury.
+She made 4 appearances in the league and also was a starter in the Hungarian Cup final, in which Honvéd lost 3–0 to Ferencváros.

 International career

 Maria Palama made her debut for the Greek U17 team on 6 October 2016 against Montenegro in the 2017 UEFA Women's Under-17 Championship qualification.
 She scored her first international goal in a 2–0 win over Malta.
 In total, she made 6 appearances and scored 1 goal for Greece U17.

 She made her debut for the Greek U19 team on 12 September 2017 against Poland in the 2018 UEFA Women's Under-19 Championship qualification.
 She also played in the qualifying round of the 2019 edition.
 In total, she made 9 appearances for Greece U19.

 She made her senior debut for Greece on 17 September 2021 against France in the 2023 FIFA Women's World Cup qualification.
-In total, she has represented Greece 14 times.
+In total, she has represented Greece 39 times.